 I mentioned that you'd probably forgotten that he covered the Foo Fighters.
 You likely also forgot that he opened with Queen's "We Will Rock You," and played bits of "Proud Mary" and "All Along the Watchtower" (a version closer to Jimi's, but not that far from an electrified version of Dylan's) on his way into the Foo Fighters "Best of You"...

 ...which sets up the reason you forgot about all that, a brief, indelible excerpt from "Purple Rain," the title track to his Oscar-winning soundtrack (for Best Original Song Score, the last artist to be awarded that prize), with 25 million copies sold worldwide.

-(It was the first CD I ever bought, if I may say, all the way back in the summer of 1984.
-Since then I've bought the better part of 40 more Prince albums, including, as is the way with such things, a couple more copies of Purple Rain.)
+(I bought it the day it came out in 1984, in fact the first CD I ever bought.
+I've lost count how many CDs I've bought in the intervening 30-something years, but I know that I've bought the better part of 40 more Prince albums along the way, including, as is the way with such things, a couple more copies of Purple Rain.)

 And you know what's NOT in that Super Bowl set?
 Anything from Prince's latest record at the time!
 Not a note!
 He wasn't there to promote sales.
 He was there to play.

 A wonderful little short from NFL Films telling the whole story of this performance comes and goes from YouTube.
 It was here when we first posted this article, it's gone now, but I'll share my favorite story from it.
 It was pouring that evening.
 Torrential.
 Absolute buckets.
 The clip I've currently found for you instead is of that climactic "Purple Rain" excerpt.
 Because the camera was zoomed in on Prince, you don't often get the impression of just how hard it was coming down, but you can see it when the camera catches the beam of a spotlight.
 Pouring.